“Atlas go wake your sister up, she needs to go to school,”

 I don’t know who I was asking.
 I didn’t believe in God after all.

 I barely noticed as a man in a white hazmat suit came up to my car door and knocked.
-I glared at him through the tinted window before crying out again and turning my head back to my sister.
+I glared at him through the tinted window before sobbing again and turning my head back to my sister.

 The suited man huffed out some muted words and left.

-A few minutes later, he came back with more suited men.
+A few minutes later, he came back with more suited people.

 One of them pressed a device to my car and the locks to my door clicked open.